VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 [TODO]

-Ranger, THunar, Nautilius, Baobab, Gparted
+Ranger, Thunar, Nautilius, Baobab, Gparted

 if you use Nautilius, you may want to run